Knowing-AI-EG/Knowing-AI/README.md

 ## 📃 License

+© 2025 Knowing.AI.
 All rights reserved.
-Not for public distribution.
+Unauthorized use, reproduction, or distribution is prohibited.